-When it comes to building top line sales and bottom line profits chain restaurants have fail to keep their brands relevant as consumers continue to opt grocerant niche Ready-2-Eat and Heat-N-Eat fresh food options instead of frequenting restaurants or ordering from a chain restaurant.
+When it comes to building top line sales and bottom line profits chain restaurants have failed to keep their brands relevant as consumers continue to opt grocerant niche Ready-2-Eat and Heat-N-Eat fresh food options instead of frequenting restaurants or ordering from a chain restaurant.

 Regular readers of this blog understand that chain restaurant brand protectionism of the 1970’s, 1990’s and 2000’s is dead.
 Only Neanderthal C-level chain restaurant executives are trying to maintain the status quo of a bygone era.
 If your chain added online ordering, catering options, delivery within the past three years you most likely fit in that Neanderthal grouping as those points of consumer relevance introduced by our own Grocerant Guru® back in 1998 this is 2018.
 How far behind the consumer are you today?

 Consider this restaurant sector menu prices are up 2.4% through May 2018 and chain restaurant same store sales are up a 0.3% in May according to TDn2K The simple fact is many chain restaurant executives frequent long established food industry trade events to look for new jobs rather than hear new things according team Tacoma, WA based Foodservice Solutions®.

 When they do listen to educational event at an industry conference they nine times out of ten hear the same speakers adding no new insights only a new version of the same old metric, focus, of past relevance year after year.
 Well just how well has that worked.

 Black Box Intelligence, reports that same-store traffic declined by 2.9% during the month May 2018, a 150-basis-point decrease from April’s 1.4% decline.
 Does anyone think the business model for chain restaurants needs to evolve to stay relevant?